StrangeRanger/bash-style-guide/docs/guidelines/style.md

 ## Shebang in Bash Scripts

-In Bash scripting, the shebang (`#!`) is a crucial component that defines which interpreter should execute the script.
-The choice of shebang can significantly impact the script's compatibility and behavior across different operating systems and environments.
-Understanding how different shebangs work and when to use them is essential for writing robust Bash scripts.
+The shebang (`#!`) in Bash scripts is a crucial component that specifies the interpreter that should execute the script.
+The choice of shebang can significantly impact a script's compatibility and behavior across different operating systems and environments.
+Understanding the purpose and appropriate usage of different shebangs is essential for writing robust Bash scripts.

 /// admonition | Guidelines
     type: info

 - **Universal Compatibility**: Use `#!/usr/bin/env bash` for scripts that must run on various operating systems, including BSD, macOS, Linux, and Windows Subsystem for Linux (WSL).
-    - **Reason**: This shebang uses the `env` command to search the user's `PATH` and locate the first instance of the Bash executable, ensuring that the script finds Bash regardless of its installation location.
+    - **Reason**: This shebang uses the `env` command to search the user's `PATH` and locate the first instance of the Bash executable, ensuring the script finds Bash regardless of its installation location.
-- **Linux-Specific Scripts**: For scripts intended to run exclusively on Linux, use `#!/bin/bash`.
+- **Linux-Specific Scripts**: Use `#!/bin/bash` for scripts intended to run exclusively on Linux.
     - **Reason**: On Linux systems, Bash is typically installed at `/bin/bash`.
-This shebang is ideal for scripts that are written exclusively for Linux, where cross-platform portability is not a concern.
+This shebang is suitable for scripts designed exclusively for Linux, where cross-platform compatibility is not required.
-- **Other Considerations**: For environments with non-standard Bash installations, specify the exact path to the Bash interpreter in the shebang to ensure the script runs correctly.
+- **Non-Standard Installations**: For environments with non-standard Bash installations, specify the exact path to the Bash interpreter in the shebang to ensure correct execution.
     - **Example**:
         ```bash
         #!/usr/local/bin/bash